Toroid-io/amaranth-spacewire-on-litex/README.md

 # Building the demo app

+**Note**: The C demo is deprecated in favor of the Rust application.

 The demo app will activate the SpaceWire IP and show the link status.
 It can be found under the `app` directory.